-To protect the environment and enhance production agriculture, we challenge state departments and federal agencies to work together to produce more user-friendly programs that provide clear direction and consistent regulatory authority on farms.
-Oversight of farms should be focused on solving problems and not simply on penalizing producers.
+To protect the environment, ensure public safety, and enhance production agriculture, we challenge state and federal agencies to work together to produce more user-friendly programs that provide clear direction and consistent regulatory authority.
+Oversight should focus on solving problems and not simply on penalizing the regulated community.

-Farmers who violate state environmental law or fail to conform to the Right to Farm Act are under the jurisdiction of the Michigan Department of Environment, Great Lakes, and Energy (MDEGLE).
-While the vast majority of farms are putting forth a considerable effort and are environmentally safe, we recognize the potential for environmental problems.
+Farmers who violate state environmental law are under the jurisdiction of the Michigan Department of Environment, Great Lakes, and Energy (MDEGLE).
+While the vast majority of farms put forth a considerable effort and are environmentally safe, we recognize the potential for environmental problems.

-The harassment of farmers who are adhering to the State's pollution prevention program for agriculture shall not be tolerated.
-We support requiring the MDEGLE to notify local law enforcement and authorities before any actions are taken against farms.
-Individuals who lodge complaints with the MDEGLE against farms must be required to provide their name for public record and pay for the complaint investigation if more than three unverified complaints are made against a farm within as many years.
+The harassment of farmers adhering to the State's pollution prevention program for agriculture shall not be tolerated.
+We support requiring MDEGLE to notify local law enforcement and authorities before any actions are taken against farms.
+Individuals who lodge complaints with MDEGLE against farms must be required to provide their name for public record.
+If an individual makes more than three unverified complaints within three years, that individual must pay for the complaint investigation.